IceCreamYou/HTML5-Canvas-Game-Boilerplate/README.md

 This project makes starting an interactive 2D Canvas application fast and easy, even for developers who have never used Canvas before.
-The goal is to let you focus on your application's logic rather than low-level boilerplate code that's the same for every project.

 The project includes a stripped-down version of
 [HTML5 Boilerplate](https://github.com/h5bp/html5-boilerplate) and adds some
-Canvas-specific boilerplate and JavaScript APIs that are useful for any game or interactive application.
-This framework is particularly useful for side-scrolling or top-down games.
+Canvas-specific boilerplate and a couple of useful JavaScript abstractions.
+In other words, it includes the code you were going to write for every canvas project anyway, plus a few tools for rapid prototyping of common features.

+Thorough documentation is an explicit goal of this project.
+It should be easy to learn, use, and get started.

 Getting Started